The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 Supported Guest Operating Systems

 Guest operating system support varies by product and version.
 VMware Tools is designed to install smoothly on supported guests.
-Unsupported guests may require further steps to complete the VMware Tools installation outlined in Installing VMware Tools in a Linux virtual machine using Compiler (1018414).
+Unsupported guests may require further steps to complete the VMware Tools installation.
+Fore more information see Installing VMware Tools in a Linux virtual machine using Compiler (1018414).
 For a list of supported guest operating systems, see the VMware Compatibility Guide.

-With VMware Workstation 7, you have the option of downloading updated VMware Tools by going to Help > Check for Updates on the Web.
+With VMware Workstation 7, you have the option of downloading updated VMware Tools by navigating to Help > Check for Updates on the Web.

-If the VMware Tools were never downloaded for VMware Workstation 7, when clicking Install/Upgrade VMware Tools, you are prompted to download VMware Tools.
+If the VMware Tools were never downloaded for VMware Workstation 7, when you click Install/Upgrade VMware Tools, you are prompted to download VMware Tools.

-If you experience issues when installing VMware Tools, see the following articles for troubleshooting information:
+If you experience issues when installing VMware Tools, see these articles for troubleshooting information:

 - On certain Linux guest operating systems, the VMware Tools process vmware-user does not start automatically (1008071)